cytosmart-bv/AxionVueOpenAPI/pull_request_template.md

 - [ ] Explain how to run the code `(docstring)`
 - [ ] Function is tested
 - [ ] All needed package are in [requirements.txt](requirements.txt)
-- [ ] requirements in setup.py are updated
+- [ ] Requirements in setup.py are updated
-- [ ] version number is updated
+- [ ] Version number is updated
 - [ ] `HISTORY.rst` is updated
 - [ ] New feature is added to `README.md` subsection `Features`